Github README

 NEWS: As of January 20, 2022, json-fortran can be downloaded and installed via the conda package manager on Mac OS X and Linux.
 Once a conda-distribution, like miniforge, is installed the json-fortran package can be installed.

-conda install json-fortran
+conda install --channel conda-forge json-fortran

 Note: Packages on conda-forge are build with GCC 9.4 which is upwards compatible with newer GCC versions, but not with other Fortran compilers.